-Michigan Basketball Team In Plane Accident On Way To Big10 Tourn [Breaking News]
+Michigan Basketball Team In Plane Accident On Way To Big 10 Tourney [Breaking]

 — Hannah Withiam (@HannahWithiam) March 8, 2017

-USA Today says that there was nothing wrong with the plane carrying the Michigan team, but it was the winds that have been effecting the area.
+USA Today says that there was nothing wrong with the plane carrying the Michigan team, but it was the winds that have been affecting the area.
 Currently, high winds in Michigan have been responsible for knocking out power to 405,000 customers in the area.
-Michigan coach John Beilein says that understandably, everyone was shook up.
+Michigan coach John Beilein says that, understandably, everyone was shook up.

 “Everybody is pretty shook up.
 There’s only minor injuries.
 The big thing to know is we have no major injuries.
 We do have some minor injuries, but nothing appears to be major.
 Everybody’s good.
 It could have been much worse.”